Home Business & Other LaTeX Cookbook - Second Edition

 \usefonttheme{serif}

-Another available font theme is professionalfonts, which actually doesn't change fonts, but simply uses the set you specify separately.
-Furthermore, there are structurebold, structureitalicserif, and structuresmallcapsserif, which change the font in the structure, that is, in headlines, footlines, and sidebars, to such a shape combination.
+Another available font theme is professionalfonts, which doesn’t change fonts but simply uses the set you bought.
+Furthermore, there are structurebold, structureitalicserif, and structuresmallcapsserif, which change the font in the structure – that is, in headlines, footlines, and sidebars – to such a shape combination.

 Changing the color

-The quickest way to change colors is by loading a theme with a thoughtful selection of colors for the various structure elements.
-Use a single command as follows:
+The quickest way to change colors is by loading a theme with a thoughtful selection of colors for the various structural elements.
+Use a single command, such as the following:

 \usecolortheme{dolphin}

-There are outer color themes, providing a color set for headlines, footlines, and sidebars.
-The author of the beamer package gave them sea animal names: dolphin, whale, and seahorse.
-Then, there are inner color themes for elements, such as color blocks, with names of flowers: lily, orchid, and rose.
+Outer color themes provide a color set for the headline, footline, and sidebar.
+The author then gave sea-animal names: dolphin, whale, and seahorse.
+Then, there are inner color themes for elements such as color blocks with names of flowers: lily, orchid, and rose.
 Combine inner and outer color themes as you like.

 Finally, there are complete themes covering all structure aspects: albatross, beaver, beetle, crane, dove, fly, monarca, seagull, spruce, and wolverine.
-They are named after flying animals, except wolverine, beaver and spruce, which are external additions.
+They are named after flying animals, except beaver and spruce as external additions.

-A lot of names, you may go through them using the \usecolortheme command to find the color set you like the most.
+That’s a lot of names; just cycle through them using the \usecolortheme command to find the color set you like most.

 With some labor, you can create your very own theme.
 The extensive beamer manual will guide you.
-However, you may save a lot of time; beamer is very popular among academic users, who already use LaTeX for their papers, so you can find a lot of themes prepared for universities and institutes, but also designed by various beamer users.
+However, you may save much time: beamer is very popular among academic users who already use LaTeX for their papers.
+So, you can find many themes prepared for universities and institutes but also designed by various beamer users.

-Explore the gallery there, download the theme you like, add your logo, and tweak it.
-Instructions for using the themes that are available on the website.
+Explore the gallery there, download a theme you like, add your logo, and tweak it.
+Instructions are on that website.

 Providing a handout

-You can give your audience a printed version of the slides.
-Just create a version of your document with the handout option, so no overlays will be used:
+You can give your auditory a printed version of slides.
+Just create a version of your document with the handout option so that no overlays will be used:

 \documentclass[handout]{beamer}